-The rapid rise of home prices during the COVID-19 era is fueling what could be the biggest increase in the Fannie Mae and Freddie Mac conforming loan limit since 1970.
+The 2023 loan limits for Fannie Mae and Freddie Mac remain high.
+The rapid rise of home prices during the pandemic-era is fueling what could be the biggest increase in the Fannie Mae and Freddie Mac conforming loan limit since 1970.
 An increase in the conforming loan limit allows home buyers wanting Fannie or Freddie-backed loans to avoid jumbo loans that are harder to get and usually have higher rates.

 Baseline Conforming Loan Limit Overview (Fannie and Freddie Max Loan Amounts)